 6. Select the DNS Server role.

-9. In the features window you can install additional features which are often not needed for a DNS-only configuration, however, do not hesitate to take a look at them and keep them in mind if you find a absolute need for them later
+9. In the features window, you can install additional features which are often not needed for a DNS-only configuration, however, do not hesitate to take a look at them and keep them in mind if you find an absolute need for them later

-10. In the next window, it gives you a brief description of the services and its functions, indicating things that may be affected by this role or requires this role to be installed
+10. In the next window, it gives you a brief description of the services and their functions, indicating things that may be affected by this role or requires this role to be installed

 11. The final confirmation of the installation.
 It presents the option to restart the destination server (recommended for bulk installations) and returns you to the server manager window

 1. Select the DNS option on the sidebar of the Server Manager